Reading time – around 10 mins

 - Machine polishing – for exterior surfaces, interior on some aircraft, metal polishing and polycarbonate correction.

-- Interior cleaning – the range of materials (and stains) you’ll find on an aircraft are broad and, at the higher end, comparable to custom and luxury road vehicles, so knowing the base theory and processes to adapt are essential, and stretches beyond what you would typically find in road vehicles.
+- Interior cleaning – the range of materials (and stains) you’ll find on an aircraft is broad and, at the higher end, comparable to custom and luxury road vehicles, so knowing the base theory and processes to adapt is essential, and stretches beyond what you would typically find in road vehicles.

-- Leather repair – almost EVERY high-end aircraft will require leather repair/colouring at some point, and if you can offer it under one “roof”, you’re opening a potentially huge revenue stream.
+- Leather repair – almost EVERY high-end aircraft will require leather repair/colouring at some point, and if you can offer it under one “roof”, you’re opening a potentially huge revenue stream of cleaning and protection, running repairs, and full restoration.

-- Coatings – ceramic and polymer for various applications throughout the airframe and fixtures, and where not to use them.
+- Coatings – ceramic and polymer for various applications throughout the airframe and fixtures, and where not to use them, and the upsell benefits you can provide.

-- Chemical knowledge – knowing what is happening on a chemistry level will allow you to adapt your chemicals to situations and materials to ensure no damage is done, and you are able to assess and address contaminants swiftly.
+- Chemical knowledge – knowing what is happening on a chemistry level will allow you to adapt your chemicals to situations and materials to ensure no damage is done, and you can assess and address contaminants swiftly.

-- Health and safety – working air-side, in hangers, or for any business with a commercial aspect to aircraft will require a ream of both initial and ongoing paperwork to be complicit.
-It’s also the biggest challenge to working on aircraft as there are many approvals and compatibility tests required for products which will stay on the aircraft after application.
+- Health and safety – working air-side, in hangars, or for any business with a commercial aspect to aircraft will require a ream of both initial and ongoing paperwork to be compliant.
+It’s also the biggest challenge to working on aircraft, as there are many approvals and compatibility tests required for products which stay on the aircraft after application.

 The day-to-day